lemlac/mulem/docs/reference.md

 print("{n}")    -- Prints "3"
 ```

-Parameters can be made optional by adding `?` to their name before the type.
+Parameters can be made optional by adding `opt` to their type.
 This distinguishes them from `T?` which means a required parameter that's an option type.
 The parameter must be unwrapped before it can be used.

 ```
-addOptional(a?: int, b?: int): int =
+addOptional(a: opt int, b: opt int): int =
     aVal = a || 0
     bVal = b || 0
     aVal + bVal